hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/layer-boundary.rst

    :alt: Solution.

 Below we present a series of convergence comparisons.
-Note that the error plotted is the true approximate error calculated wrt. the exact solution given above.
+Note that the error plotted is the true approximate error calculated wrt. the exact Solution<double> given above.

 Convergence comparison for isotropic refinements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~